Reasons Why Articles Are Moderated (& How to Fix Them)

-Though our Quality Assessment Process holds Hubs to much higher standards if they are to be Featured, Hubs must also meet minimal quality standards if they are to be published at all.
+Though our Quality Assessment Process holds articles to much higher standards if they are to be Featured, articles must also meet minimal quality standards if they are to be published at all.

 Our minimum quality standards are in place to prevent people from publishing work that is clearly not ready for the world to see.

-If you received a specific email stating your Hub is substandard or short, it could mean:
+If you received a specific email stating your article is substandard or short, it could mean:

-- You have written an empty or short Hub
+- You have written an empty or short piece

-- There is poor spelling or grammar that interferes with the readability/credibility of the Hub
+- There is poor spelling or grammar that interferes with readability/credibility

-- Your Hub has awkward or difficult-to-read formatting, or is written in ALL CAPS
+- Your article has awkward or difficult-to-read formatting, or is written in ALL CAPS

-- Your Hub has a Link or Amazon Capsule as the first full-width capsule in the Hub
+- Your article has a Link or Amazon Capsule as the first full-width capsule

-- Your Hub has broken links or missing videos
+- Your article has broken links or missing videos

-By adding more content to your Hub and fixing its spelling, grammar, links and formatting, you can bring your Hub into a state that will enable it to be published.
+By adding more content and fixing its spelling, grammar, links and formatting, you can bring your article into a state that will enable it to be published.

-For more tips on what to do, visit our guide to improving the quality of a Hub.
+For more tips on what to do, visit our guide to improving the quality of an article.

 HubPages is not a traditional blog site, on which people publish journal-type entries.
-Hubs can contain some personal content, but should be...
+Articles can and should contain personal experience, but must also be...

 .. to someone who does not know you personally.

-If your Hub has been moderated for being purely personal, you can bring it in line with our publishing standards by:
+If your article has been moderated for being purely personal, you can bring it in line with our publishing standards by:

-- Changing the title so that your Hub becomes more of an article and less of a journal entry (e.g. change "My Dog House Disaster" to "How to Build a Structurally Sound Dog House")
+- Changing the title so that your article becomes more informative and less of a journal entry (e.g. change "My Dog House Disaster" to "How to Build a Structurally Sound Dog House")

-- Adding concrete facts, tips, guidance, and information to your Hub that is easy for readers to spot (descriptive headings help, as do bulleted and numbered lists)
+- Adding concrete facts, tips, guidance, and information that is easy for readers to spot (descriptive headings help, as do bulleted and numbered lists)

 Please Save Your Personal Journal Entries for a Personal Blog

-The Hub Contains a Watermarked or Pixelated Image
+The Article Contains a Watermarked or Pixelated Image

-Obtrusive watermarked or pixelated images and videos on a Hub take away an author's credibility.
+Obtrusive watermarked or pixelated images and videos on an article take away an author's credibility.
 Importing images that are either original or legally acquired tells your audience that you care about your topic.
-Images that are low resolution, grainy, or pixelated detract from the aesthetic appeal of a Hub and are prohibited.
+Images that are low resolution, grainy, or pixelated detract from the aesthetic appeal and are prohibited.